IruneAI/nd00333_AZMLND_C2-master/starter_files/README.md

 6. Consume the model endpoints
 7. Create, Publish and Consume a pipeline

-A further documentation will be provided (15 minutes screencast).
+A further documentation and explanations around each main steps will be provided: 15 minutes screencast + all process screenshots.

 ## Architectural Diagram

+The followin architectural diagram describes various stages that are critical to the overall flow.

 ![GitHub pipeline](/starter_files/images/workflow_udacity.png)